 Guidelines and Policies

 Children under the age of 18 must have a parent sign a disclaimer in order to use the internet.
+This form expires is only good for two (2) years and then a new one must be completed and on file.
 Patrons must respect the integrity of the Library’s computers and utilize only those programs and services posted on each computer.
-Patrons may not use their own software programs on library computers.
+Patrons may not use their on software programs on library computers.
 This will help prevent computer viruses.
 Online Chat is not allowed on library computer stations.
 There is a fee for printing, scanning and faxes.
 The guidelines and policies are posted at the library.